Home Compare VOE.VI vs WIE.VI

 Voestalpine vs Wienerberger: Which Stock Looks Stronger in 2026?

-Voestalpine holds the cleaner structural position, with growth as the main driver and profitability adding further support.
-The remaining gap is narrow enough that the comparison remains open to different readings.
+Voestalpine holds the cleaner structural position, with the lead spread across valuation and growth.
+Wienerberger does not offset that deficit through any equally strong structural edge elsewhere.
 On the market side, Voestalpine is in better shape — its trend is intact while Wienerberger's trend has broken down.
 That puts structure and market broadly in agreement — Voestalpine's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.